D'Andre Swift Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Swift's 24.3 rushing yards per game in his three career matchups against the Packers are 18.2 fewer yards than his over/under in Sunday's game.
+- In his three career matchups against them, Swift has averaged 24.3 rushing yards per game versus the Packers, 18.2 fewer than his over/under in Sunday's game.

-- Swift, in three matchups versus the Packers, has run for a TD once, but not more than one in a single contest.
+- Swift, in three matchups against the Packers, has run for a TD once, but not more than one in a single contest.

-- The Packers give up 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.
+- Allowing 109.8 rushing yards per game, the Packers have the 13th-ranked run defense in the NFL.

-- This year the Packers have given up 12 rushing TDs.
-They are ranked seventh in the NFL in that category.
+- This season the Packers are ranked seventh in the league in rushing touchdowns allowed (12).

 Recent Performances

-- Swift put together a 32-yard rushing performance in last week's matchup with the Seahawks, carrying the ball four times (averaging eight yards per attempt).

-- Over his last three outings, Swift has racked up four carries for 32 yards (10.7 per game).
+- Over his last three games, Swift has 32 rushing yards on four carries (10.7 yards per game), with zero touchdowns.

 Swift's Detroit Teammates